 Establishing an Armenian Limited Liability Company

 Like sole proprietorships, limited liability companies are a common form of business organization, as they have no complex organization procedures and are fit for small and medium business.
 A limited liability company can be opened in Armenia by one or more persons who are liable for the company's debts and obligations, only to the extent of their investments.
-Prior to registration the founders must fully pay the initial capital.
+Prior to registration, the founders must fully pay the initial capital.
 The minimum capital for an Armenian Limited Liability company is 50,000 AMD (approx. 100 EUR), of which half should be paid up prior to registration.
 The profits are divided among founders according to the stipulations in the charter.

 Registering an Armenian Open Joint Stock Company

 The joint stock company is a legal entity with a charter capital divided into a defined number of shares.
-The founders establish the nominal value of the shares.
+The founders established the nominal value of the shares.
 Their liability is limited to the value of their possessed share.
 The open joint stock company is different from the closed one having stocks available for sale to the public.
 The minimum required capital for an open JSC is 1,000 times the minimum monthly wage.
-Prior to founding a JSC the founders must fully pay the minimum required capital.
+Prior to founding a JSC, the founders must fully pay the minimum required capital.

 Incorporating an Armenian Closed Joint Stock Company

 The closed JSC functions the same as a regular JSC, having a capital divided among shareholders, with a determined nominal value per share and limited liability for each shareholder.
-The main difference is that in a closed JSC shareholders cannot sale their shares to the public, the stocks being owned only by the founders.
-Also a closed JSC requires a minimum capital reduced to 100 times the minimum monthly wage.
+The main difference is that in a closed JSC shareholders cannot sell their shares to the public, the stocks being owned only by the founders.
+Also, a closed JSC requires a minimum capital reduced to 100 times the minimum monthly wage.

 Establishing an Armenian Branch, Subsidiary or Representative Office - Any foreign company is able to set up branch entities in Armenia.
 These can be set up as separate entities from the parent company (Armenian companies having the foreign company as shareholder) or extensions of the parent-company in Armenia.

 - Armenia has a corporate tax of 20% on taxable profit earned by legal entities.

 - The VAT in Armenia is 20%.
 Some transactions in different areas are subject to exemption from VAT in Armenia.
 The VAT can be paid monthly or quarterly, according to preferences.
 The choice has to be stipulated at registration.

 - When it comes to dividends, the recipients, whether they are from Armenia or not, do not have to pay dividend tax.
 Anyhow, there are some exceptions for non-residents of Armenia, when the dividend tax is withheld at the source.

 BridgeWest is also able to offer ready-made Armenian companies and VAT registration.